dlu-ch/dlb/doc/fs_path.rst

       Yields all path objects of the directory contents denoted by this path and matched by the name filters.
-      The paths are sorted and duplicate-free.
+      The paths are duplicate-free and in a defined and reproducible order, but not necessarily sorted.
       They are of type ``self.__class__`` if ``cls`` is ``None`` and of type ``cls`` if it is not.

       The path of an existing filesystem object is eventually yielded iff